kenwals/shinrin-yoku/TESTING.md

 ## Usability Testing

-I shared the project on the peer review channel and also with friends/family.
+I shared the project on the peer-review channel on slack, and also with friends/family.
 No major usability issues were raised.
+I did receive feedback on Footer background colour, Footer icon centering and navigation items offset.
+These snags were all rectified after they were raised.

 The Validation reports [Lighthouse](https://developers.google.com/web/tools/lighthouse) Accessibility and [Microsofts Accessibility Insights](https://accessibilityinsights.io/) gave me interesting insights on issues that would impact visually impaired visitors to the site, as a result I made efforts to improve access for this audience.